harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

     </div>

-Made some minor changes in the view; Added a **button** to open the modal and the **createPersonModal** component as like another HTML tag (which matches to the selector in the **create-person-modal.component.ts**).
+Made some minor changes in the view; Added a **button** to open the modal and added the **createPersonModal** component as an HTML tag (which matches to the selector in **create-person-modal.component.ts**).

 ### Authorization For Phone Book

-At this point, anyone can enter phone book page since no authorization defined.
-We will define two permission:
+At this point, anyone can use the phone book page since no authorization has been defined.
+We will define two permissions:

--   A permission to **enter phone book page**.
+-   A permission to **use the phone book page**.
--   A permission to **create new person** (which is a child permission of first one, as naturally).
+-   A permission to **create a new person** (which naturally is a child permission of first one).

 #### Permission for Entering Phone Book Page